madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 ```
 MOV AX, 1     ; Load the first number (1) into register AX
 MOV BX, 2     ; Load the second number (2) into register BX
-ADD AX, BX    ; Add the numbers in AX and BX, store result in AX
+ADD AX, BX    ; Add the numbers in AX and BX, store the result in AX
-MOV CX, AX    ; Move the result to register CX
+MOV CX, AX; Move the result to register CX
 ; The following code is platform-dependent and prints the value in CX
 ```